broadcastutilities/BUAS/README.md

 1. Create a new release on GitHub.
 2. The GitHub Actions workflow will automatically build and push the Docker image to Docker Hub.

-You can find the Docker image in your Docker Hub repository.
+You can find the Docker image on [Docker Hub](https://hub.docker.com/r/broadcastutilities/buas)

 ## Publishing to GitHub Packages